Oolite (video game): History

 On 21 July 2016, version 1.84 was released.
 The main additions are listed as :

 Mobile external view camera, multiple lasers now available to all ships, improvements to the Galactic Chart interface, improvements to overall presentation and UI.

 On 25 October 2017, version 1.86 was released.
 It features a new terrain generation algorithm for more realistic looking land sections, adds cloud layers and adjusts ambient lighting for an overall more aesthetically pleasing result.
 The maximum resolution the game can support has been increased to 8K UHD levels.
 Other additions are high-DPI support on Windows, the ability to load expansion packs over HTTPS, the ability to use the mouse wheel for speed control when piloting ships using a mouse (Windows / Linux), and an Easy Start scenario for commanders who struggle to get their Lave-based MkIII combat-ready.

 On 28 October 2018, version 1.88 was released.
 It features a significantly revamped graphics and lighting system.
 Modern lighting techniques have been deployed, applying physically accurate and energy conserving models for specular reflections on both ships and planets.
 Visual effect entities can now utilize transparency while the planet atmospheres have received an eye-catching makeover as well.
 This fusion of physically based rendering techniques and effects produces spectacular Oolite visuals that have never looked better.
 The new lighting system also works in favor of Oolite's materials system, enabling the creation and usage of materials not possible before.

 On 30 August 2020, version 1.90 was released.
 It features a much improved graphics environment, with special attention paid to planets.
 Atmosphere appearance on planets is now configurable and custom planets now support normal, gloss and illumination maps.
 Further graphics improvements include filmic tone mapping, Oren-Nayar diffuse light model, increased light source radiance for better visibility of objects in space and more.
 Additionally, weapons now have individual sounds assigned to them, while scripts have even more properties available for access.

-This version is the one currently recommended by the Oolite dev team.
+On 4 February 2026, version 1.92 was released for PC and Linux; this version officially drops support for macOS.
+The Windows port now has the ability to render in HDR (High Dynamic Range) to support wide color range, substantial improvements to the rendering engine, with a new framebuffer pipeline with full-scene ACES tonemapping, Bloom effects, and Specular Anti-Aliasing to eliminate shimmering.
+There's support for new Color Blind Support modes, and Expansion Manager "Update All" and category filtering features for easier mod management.
+Further improvements to stability were also made.
+Making the game's debut on the Microsoft Store and Flathub, this version is the one currently recommended by the Oolite dev team.